I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 There is a common aftereffect called the "graying effect".
 This is when your skin is left with a slight grayish tint after a massage therapy.

-This is common, and according to the company, this is caused by a chemical reaction between the acid level in your skin and the copper metal dome.
-You simply wipe the tint off with a wet cloth.
+This is caused by a chemical reaction between the acid level in your skin and the copper metal dome.
+Simply wipe the tint off with a wet cloth.

 If you don't find the answer to your question below, feel free to contact me.